AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/multiple-sso-logins.md

 ## Frequently Asked Questions

-1. Who can enable multiple SSOs for users?
++++ Who can enable multiple SSOs for users?

 Both the Administrator and the Custom Administrator can enable multiple SSOs.
++++

-1. Can I use an existing or a new single-valued active field?
++++Can I use an existing or a new single-valued active field?

 Yes, you can use an existing or a new single valued active field to set up multiple SSOs.
++++

-1. If there are disabled fields in a CSV, will the setting up of multiple SSOs fail?
++++If there are disabled fields in a CSV, will the setting up of multiple SSOs fail?

 No, it will not affect setting up the SSOs.
 Users will be redirected to an already configured SSO.
++++

-1. Can an Admin add new values to the active field on the page while setting up Multi-SSO?
++++Can an Admin add new values to the active field on the page while setting up Multi-SSO?

-   Yes, an Admin can add new values to the active fields..
+Yes, an Admin can add new values to the active fields.
++++

-1. Can I disable or delete fields linked to SSO?
++++Can I disable or delete fields linked to SSO?

 Yes, you can disable or delete fields linked to SSO until you unlink the fields from the SSO setup page.
++++